-I will take SP-Exod 18 as a representative example of these expansions (slide).
-According to the description of the organization of judiciary in this chapter, the reason for the delegation by Moses of some responsibility in the matter of hearing the people’s problems is Jethro’s counsel.
+Here I will use SP-Exod 18 as a representative example of these expansions (slide).
+According to this chapter’s account of the organization of the judiciary, the reason for the delegation by Moses of some responsibility in the matter of hearing the people’s problems is Jethro’s counsel.
 However, in the parallel account in Deut 1:9–18, Moses does not mention Jethro at all.
-The motivation for the need to delegate responsibility in Deut 1 is directly related to the Lord’s fulfillment of his promise to grow the people in number.
-Hence, it became an increasingly difficult task for Moses, by himself, to undertake all of the aspects of leadership of his people, both judiciary and military.
-SP-Exod 18, motivated by the need to illuminate the earlier story by the latter, combines into Jethro’s counsel the reason mentioned by Moses in Deut 1.
-Thus, SP-Exod 18 is a composed text, in which after Jethro's counsel to Moses, the latter speaks to the people and displays his inability to uniquely carry their problems, as described in Deuteronomy.
-Moreover, the instructions for the judges taken from Deut 1 are also combined in the text of SP-Exod 18.
+The reason behind the need to delegate responsibility in Deut 1 is directly related to the Lord’s fulfillment of his promise to increase the number of people.
+Hence, it became an increasingly difficult task for Moses to undertake all aspects of leadership, both judiciary and military, by himself.
+Driven by the need to illuminate the earlier by the later story, SP-Exod 18 combines Jethro’s counsel with the reason mentioned by Moses in Deut 1.
+Thus, SP-Exod 18 is a composed text, in which Moses speaks to the people and confesses his inability to deal with their problems on his own—as described in Deuteronomy—after receiving Jethro's counsel.
+Moreover, the instructions to the judges in Deut 1 are also integrated into the text of SP-Exod 18.

-In addition to the major expansions characteristic SP tradition, there are two cases of rearrangements or transpositions in SP-Exod: in the instructions for the incense altar and the installation of the high priest (slide).
-We can see at the slide that MT and LXX on one hand, and SP, on the other hand, arrange these passages in different places.
+In addition to the major expansions typical to the SP tradition, there are two cases of rearrangements or transpositions in SP-Exod: in the instructions for the incense altar, and the installation of the high priest (slide).
+We can see in the slide that the MT and LXX, on the one hand, and the SP, on the other, arrange these passages in different places.

-4Q22 attests to portions of Exod 6:25 to Exod 36:24.
-It is written in a neat paleo-Hebrew formal script.
-4Q22 has been variously dated from the middle of the 5th century to the first century BCE, with an emerging consensus shifting towards a later date.
-The material reconstruction of the scroll, suggested by Patrick Skehan, Eugene Ulrich, and Judith Sanderson in the official edition, indicates that the preserved text occupied fifty-five consecutive columns of the original scroll, in which two columns (XIV; XLIII) have no preserved fragments.
+4Q22 attests to portions of Exod 6:25–36:24.
+It is written in a neat and formal paleo-Hebrew script.
+4Q22 has been variously dated from the mid-fifth century to the first century BCE, though recently, consensus has shifted towards the later date.
+The material reconstruction of the scroll proposed in the official edition by Patrick Skehan, Eugene Ulrich, and Judith Sanderson indicates that the preserved text occupied fifty-five consecutive columns in the original scroll, and that no fragments of two of these columns (XIV; XLIII) have survived.

-Of the seventeen SP-Exod major expansions, eight are documented in 4Q22 (slide).
-Four further expansions are possibly documented in the scroll, all in the plagues narrative.
-In these cases, we may not determine whether the preserved text represents an expansion or not, since the expansions themselves reproduce near-identical text from previous or subsequent verses.
-However, as the expansions of plagues narrative exhibit a consistent and systematic character, it is highly unlikely that a scroll that includes expansions in the context of several plagues will exclude them in other parts of the narrative.
-Hence, since 4Q22 clearly attests to some expansions in the plagues narrative, we may conclude that the remaining expansions in this narrative were also included in the scroll.
-In the remaining five cases, the text was not preserved in 4Q22.
+Of the seventeen major expansions in the SP-Exod, eight are documented in 4Q22 (slide).
+Four additional ones—all in the plagues narrative—may be documented in the scroll.
+In these cases, we may not be able to determine whether or not the preserved text is an expansion since the expansions themselves reproduce nearly identical text from previous or subsequent verses.
+However, as the expansions of the plagues narrative exhibit a consistent and systematic character, it is highly unlikely that a scroll that includes expansions on several plagues would exclude them elsewhere in the narrative.
+Hence, as 4Q22 clearly attests to some expansions in the plagues narrative, we may conclude that the remaining ones were included in the scroll as well.
+In the remaining five cases, the text is not preserved in 4Q22.

-4Q22 shares with SP the arrangement of the instructions for the incense altar in chapter 26.
-Nonetheless, 4Q22 agrees with MT in not representing the instructions for the installation of the high priest after Ex 29:21.
-Nevertheless, verses 28–29 have not been preserved in 4Q22.
-Therefore, one cannot ascertain whether the scroll originally placed the installation of the high priest instructions at that point in the text.
+4Q22 shares with SP the arrangement of the instructions for the incense altar in Chapter 26.
+Like the MT, however, it does not include the instructions for the installation of the high priest after Ex 29:21.
+Yet because verses 28–29 have not been preserved in 4Q22, we cannot ascertain whether these instructions originally appeared at this point of the scroll’s text.

-Judith Sanderson, in her detailed analysis of 4Q22 published in 1986, proposes that all SP-Exod major expansions were originally included in the scroll, with a single exception of the tenth commandment to build an altar on Mount Gerizim in Exod 20.
+In her detailed analysis of 4Q22, published in 1986, Judith Sanderson proposes that all the major expansions in SP-Exod were originally included in the scroll save the one on the tenth commandment to build an altar on Mount Gerizim in Exod 20.